kiwiirc/kiwiirc-mobile-plugin-sample/README.md

 This project is a sample plugin for the Kiwi mobile app.

-# Plugin system

-The Kiwi mobile app has a plugin system, similar to the [Kiwi web app plugin system](https://github.com/kiwiirc/kiwiirc/wiki/Plugins).

 ## Creating a plugin

 These Kiwi mobile plugins are [NativeScript plugins](https://docs.nativescript.org/plugins/plugin-reference).
 This means that they must follow the [NativeScript plugin requirements](https://docs.nativescript.org/plugins/plugin-reference#create-a-plugin).

-Use the [ns-kiwi-plugin-sample](https://github.com/kiwiirc/ns-kiwi-plugin-sample) as a starting point.
+Use the [kiwiirc-mobile-plugin-sample](https://github.com/kiwiirc/kiwiirc-mobile-plugin-sample) as a starting point.

-1. Download the repo as a [.zip file](https://github.com/kiwiirc/ns-kiwi-plugin-sample/archive/master.zip);
+1. Download the repo as a [.zip file](https://github.com/kiwiirc/kiwiirc-mobile-plugin-sample/archive/master.zip);

 2. Change the name of the package in `src/package.json` (e.g. `my-kiwi-plugin`);